 Ingredients and substitutions

-Melting wafers can be milk chocolate, dark chocolate, or white chocolate.
-I highly recommend melting wafers as opposed to chocolate chips because chocolate chips do not solidify into a crispy candy coating and will remain slightly soft.
+- Melting wafers - Milk chocolate, dark chocolate, or white chocolate melting wafers all work for buckeyes.
+Melting wafers work better than chocolate chips because chocolate chips do not solidify into a crispy candy coating and remain slightly soft and melty when touched.

 Peanut Butter Buckeyes